 They are highly energetic individuals with a lot of charisma and good intentions but not always a lot of follow-up.

 Doesn’t sound like these people would be great with money (or law), right?
-These characteristics all ring true to me to some extent, and once I learned what to look out for, it becomes easier for me to work on my weaknesses.
+These characteristics all ring true for me to some extent, and once I learned what traits to look out for, it becomes easier for me to work on my weaknesses.

 ENFPs and Money

 ENFPs are stereotyped as bad with money.
 As I said earlier, lack of follow-up is a characteristic of ENFPs, and that tends to be a bad marker when it comes to money.

 Many “good with money” tasks require follow-up.
 Negotiating.
 Filing taxes.
 Paying bills.
 If you aren’t good with follow-through, maybe you’re not following through – to your financial detriment.
 This stereotype is magnified when others talk about ENFPs.

 Here are some quotes I’ve pulled from around the web.

 If you have a friend who spends money like water, they’re probably an ENFP.

 Most visionaries [a term encompassing ENFPs] earn average income or lower.
 Their spending habit revolves more around emotions, relationships, compassion, and ideas, rather than strict pragmatism.